 Mulberry – Edible and Water Wise Fruit in the Garden

 Mulberry is a drought friendly fruit tree that provides luscious fruits for you to eat fresh at home.

 As an edible landscaping idea, there are varieties that stain the areas around where it is planted.

 They can also grow into big trees with invasive roots, so plant at least 30 ft from other structures if you have room in your backyard.

-Dragon Fruit – Edible Succulent for the Landscape
+Dragon Fruit – Edible Cactus for the Landscape

 Succulents in general are increasingly replacing traditional lawns because of their low water needs and low maintenance plant profile.